nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 ## Search for Chargeable-Status Indicator ##

-Search for a Visitors & Migrants Chargeable-Status Indicator `Observation` for a specified patient using a business identifier (i.e. the NHS Number).
+Search for a Visitors and Migrants Chargeable-Status Indicator `Observation` for a specified patient using a business identifier (i.e. the NHS Number).

 ```http
 GET [base]/Observation?subject:Patient.identifier=[system]|[value]&code=[system]|[code]